Krock.io Logo

 11. Bitwarden Send

-Bitwarden Send to send large files securily
+send large files

 Sharing files with Bitwarden requires a $10 yearly subscription.
 To share a file larger than 500 MB, go to Bitwarden’s Send page and click the Create a New Send button.
 Fill in a name for the file you want to share, then attach it.